sebastianpoeplau/ada-light-mode/README.md

 # A lightweight Ada mode for Emacs

 `ada-light-mode` is a very light alternative to [`ada-mode`](https://www.nongnu.org/ada-mode/).
-It doesn't have any dependencies and aims to be easy to set up, fast, and reliable.
+It depends only on the `compat` library for compatibility with older Emacs versions, and it aims to be easy to set up, fast, and reliable.

 ## Features